Galaxy955/Galaxy955/README.md

 ## Self-introduction

-I'm an undergraduate of <a href="http://sl.cqupt.edu.cn">School of Cyber Security and Information Law of Chongqing University of Posts and Telecommunications</a> and I'm majoring in **Information Security**.
+I'm an undergraduate of <a href="http://sl.cqupt.edu.cn">School of Cyber Security and Information Law of Chongqing University of Posts and Telecommunications</a> and majoring in **Information Security**.

 <p align="center"><img src="http://sl.cqupt.edu.cn/dfiles/6169/resource/pictures/home-logo.png"></p>

-I'm very interested in software development and artificial intelligence.
-I expect to work in related field in the future.
+Interested in software development and artificial intelligence, I expect to work in related field in the future.
 Welcome to contact me through the following email.

 **<p align="center">📬 2659029033@qq.com</p>**